 Clay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Clay is nearly on par with the US average for all cities of 21.84%: 18.74% of adults 25 and older in Clay have a bachelor's degree or advanced degree.
+The education level of Clay citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.74% of adults 25 and older in Clay have a college degree.

 The per capita income in Clay in 2022 was $25,288, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $101,152 for a family of four.
 However, Clay contains both very wealthy and poor people as well.